-< I am currently pole-and-collar training one of our adult pair-housed rhesus females and hope to get her to graduate to the chair in the next few weeks.
-Wendy does remain sitting when I move the pole towards her but squirms when I try to actually attach the pole to her collar.
-Can anyone offer some advice how to get over this hurdle? >
+< What's a good plan for pole-collar-and-chair training?
+I am currently working with one of our adult pair-housed rhesus females and hope to get her to graduate to the chair in the next few weeks.
+Wendy does remain sitting when I move the pole towards her but squirms when I try to actually attach the pole to her collar. >